 What is the App–LLM Context Protocol (ALCP)?

-ALCP is an open-source standard for sharing structured app state with AI models.
+ALCP is an open-source standard that lets end-users share app data with AI in a clean, structured way.

 {